"The first draft of anything is shit," Hemingway said.

 Just remember to bring the eraser.

-The key to traveling with young kids is to be prepared and organized, anticipating that they will be hungry, tired, cranky and bored.
 Homemade goody bags are an essential part of maintaining your sanity.
 Also, wine.

 Got questions?
 Answers?
 Insights?
 Whatever you want to ask or tell, go ahead and use this form.